 Configuring TeamCity with Perforce Streams

-When we at JetBrains started developing TeamCity—a Continuous Integration (CI) server—about eight years ago, other projects of ours such as IntelliJ IDEA had recently been moved to Perforce.
-So naturally, the TeamCity project used Perforce right from the start.
+When JetBrains started developing TeamCity — a Continuous Integration (CI) server — about eight years ago, other projects of ours, such as IntelliJ IDEA, had recently moved to Perforce.
+Naturally, the TeamCity project used Perforce right from the start.

-Since one of our goals has always been to provide an ideal CI platform for our own projects, the TeamCity product needed excellent support for Perforce.
-We started with fundamental things like checking out source code and detecting which changes should be built.
+Since one of our goals has always been to provide an ideal CI platform for our own projects, TeamCity needed excellent Perforce support.
+We started with the fundamentals, like checking out source code and detecting changes that should be built.
 Then we started adding more sophisticated features like remote run, VCS labeling, the difference viewer, and more.
-Now the TeamCity integration with Perforce was pretty complete—this video covers some of the features provided by Perforce:
+Check out the video on the complete TeamCity integration with Perforce to learn more.

-We’ve always used Perforce branches during development; we have a trunk branch and release branches for all public releases.
-We tend not to use feature branches, though; we prefer to use feature toggles instead.
+We’ve always used Perforce branches during development.
+We have a trunk branch and release branches for all public releases.
+We tend not to use feature branches though and prefer to use feature toggles instead.

 But this approach is not applied across all the code the team maintains.
 As well as the main product source code, there are also lots of plugins for TeamCity maintained by the development team.
-The code for many of these plugins resides in Git and Subversion, because we want plugin code to be public and GitHub makes this easy.
-So while the core part of TeamCity is developed with the feature toggles approach, plugins hosted in Git often use feature branches.
-Fortunately, these feature branches are very short-lived—because the plugin code base is usually small and maintained by a single developer—so we rarely see merge problems.
+The code for many of these plugins resides in Git and Subversion, because we want plugin code to be public.
+GitHub makes this easy.
+So, while the core part of TeamCity is developed with the feature toggles approach, plugins hosted in Git often use feature branches.
+Fortunately, these feature branches are short-lived.
+Because the plugin code base is usually small and maintained by a single developer, we rarely see merge problems.

 Why Switch to Streams?

-Just recently we released TeamCity 9.1, so it was time to create another branch in Perforce.
-But given that there are people on the team who are used to working with feature branches in Git, and who would like to use that approach in the main code as well, we stopped and thought: maybe now would be a good time to try Perforce streams?
-We had heard that Perforce streams let you create branches very easily, and that you can create lightweight task streams.
+We recently released TeamCity 9.1, so it was time to create another branch in Perforce.
+People on the team were used to working with feature branches in Git and wanted this feature in our main code.
+We stopped and thought, maybe now would be a good time to try Perforce streams?
+We had heard that Perforce streams let you create branches easily, and that you can create lightweight task streams.

-Making the switch seemed fairly low-risk.
-History—the most important part—would be preserved, and since streams are just another view on branches, working with streams would be similar to working with branches.
+Making the switch seemed low-risk.
+Our important change history would be preserved.
+And since streams are just another view on branches, working with streams would be similar for our developers.

 Making the Switch